 - Non-stick cooking spray

-- In a glass measuring cup combine honey and ½ cup warm water until combined.
-Add yeast, give the mixture a quick stir, and let yeast bloom for 5 minutes.
+In a glass measuring cup combine honey and 1/2 cup warm water until combined.
+Add yeast, give the mixture a quick stir, and let the yeast bloom for 5 minutes.

-- Place dough with a medium mixing bowl coated with non-stick cooking spray.
+Place dough in a medium mixing bowl coated with non-stick cooking spray.
 Roll the dough around to coat in the oil.
-Cover with a tea towel and let dough sit in a warm place for 30 minutes, until dough has about doubled in size.
+Cover with a tea towel and let the dough sit in a warm place for 30 minutes, until the dough has about doubled in size.

-- Preheat oven to 450 degrees F. Place a metal (NOT GLASS!) pie plate or other baking pan on the bottom rack of the oven.
+Preheat oven to 450 degrees F. Place a metal (NOT GLASS!) pie plate or another baking pan on the bottom rack of the oven.